yashrb24/popl-project/README.md

 ## [FAILED ATTEMPT] [Custom Malloc For KLEE Verification(custom_malloc.c)](https://github.com/yashrb24/popl-project/blob/main/code-orig/alternate_wip_custom_malloc.c)

-### Why did this fail and why are we documenting this
+### Why did this fail, and why are we documenting this
 We attempted to make a `custom malloc` code for KLEE Verification.
-However, after completing the code and documenting it fully we realised that the code is incorrect due to some starting assumptions we made.
-This can be fixed, however, we decided that it's better to write a newer code from scratch to ensure we can complete it within the deadline.
+However, after completing the code and documenting it fully, we realised that the code was incorrect due to some starting assumptions we made.
+This can be fixed.
+However, we decided it was better to write a newer code from scratch to ensure we could complete it within the deadline.
 Below is the documentation we had written for the code.

 ### Overview

 - To enable verification with tools like KLEE, the code necessitates memory allocation on the stack rather than the heap.
-The conventional malloc function, which allocates memory on the heap and returns its pointer, isn't compatible with this verification process.
+The conventional malloc function, which allocates memory on the heap and returns its pointer isn't compatible with this verification process.
 - To address this, a custom malloc function has been written by us.
 This implementation allocates memory within a global buffer, aiming to replicate the memory allocation behaviour of the original malloc.
-For developers, the change is minimal—simply substituting custom_malloc for malloc when requesting memory.
+The change is minimal for developers—simply substituting custom_malloc for malloc when requesting memory.
 The specifics of how and where memory is obtained remain opaque to the developer, akin to malloc.
 KLEE can successfully work on this global buffer.
 - These adjustments are crucial to ensure compatibility with verification tools.
 Adhering to specific coding practices and patterns significantly enhances the effectiveness of such tools in verification, contributing to the code's overall correctness and safety for deployment in production environments.

 ### Code Logic Progression
-This code snippet demonstrates a simplistic memory allocation scheme using a fixedsize buffer and manual bookkeeping of allocated regions.
-It also introduces symbolic execution to explore different execution paths, typically used in testing and verification
+This code snippet demonstrates a simplistic memory allocation scheme using a fixed-size buffer and manual bookkeeping of allocated regions.
+It also introduces symbolic execution to explore different execution paths typically used in testing and verification
-1. Allocate memory from `globalBuffer` .
+1. Allocate memory from `globalBuffer`.
 2. Assign symbolic values to allocated memory blocks.
 3. Print these symbolic values.
 4. Free allocated memory.